ckknight/random-js/README.md

 Inspiration was primarily taken from C++11's `<random>`.

+## Upgrading from 1.0
+Upgrading from 1.0 to 2.0 is a major, breaking change.
+For the most part, the way exports are defined is different.
+Instead of everything being available as static properties on a class-like function, random-js 2.0 exports each binding in accordance with current ECMAScript standards.

 ## Why is this needed?

 Despite `Math.random()` being capable of producing numbers within [0, 1), there are a few downsides to doing so: